 - 2007 – 2008: With $35,000 of support from the James Irvine Foundation, CSAC produced the Foothill Farmlands Arts Festival in partnership with Farms of Tuolumne County and Stanislaus National Forest.
 In two years more than 27 local farms were featured, over 400 local artists and musicians were hired to present at the festival.
 More than 275 local school children participated in art-inspired, educational visits to local farms.
 High Country ranch families were honored at two festival events that focused on the history and culture of Sierra cattle ranching.
 More than 4,000 people visited the Foothill Farmlands ARTS Festival during these two years.
 CSAC and the Foothill Farmlands Arts Festival created alliances with 17 other different community organizations and brought in more than 40 local business sponsors.
 Sadly, the 2008 U.S. economic crisis had a huge impact on this event and the event expired after these two years.
 Olivia Armstrong was the Executive Director with BZ Smith as the Event Director.

-- 2008 – 2013: Artists-In-Schools residency grants were awarded by the California Arts Council to CSAC.
+- 2008 – 2013: Artists-In-Schools [formerly known as Artist Residency in Schools] residency grants were awarded by the California Arts Council to CSAC.
 This funding has brought in-depth artist contact between school children and teachers with at least six professional artists over the entire school year.
 Sonora Elementary, Columbia Elementary and Curtis Creek, Jamestown, Soulsbyville and Summerville elementary schools have participated.
-In 2012, Jamestown Elementary School won state-wide recognition and was a front page feature on the CAC statewide newsletter for its exemplary mural project on one of the school building
+In 2012, Jamestown Elementary School won state-wide recognition and was a front page feature on the CAC statewide newsletter for its exemplary mural project on one of the school buildings.

 - 2011 – 2012: With the advent of 2011, 4 additional board members were recruited and seated, bringing the total board back up to 9 and the goal of seating a full working board of 15 by the end of the year.
 Some of these members were prior leaders of the organization a dozen years before when CSAC experienced and enjoyed its most exemplary organizational life.
 The steadfast leadership of CSAC for the decade of the new century beginning in 2004 was instrumental in keeping the organization alive and functioning.
 Artists, Leslie Hurst, Don Hukari, Dianne Sanguinetti all are to be commended for their work, along with Gail Rodd who served for more than 8 years as the Treasurer of CSAC.
 Current Treasurer Jason Reed has returned to that former role and like Gail, has donated 100’s of hours to the fiscal health of the organization.